The Oregon Division of Financial Regulation issued a number of emergency orders and guidance about COVID-19 insurance and financial services issues.

 - Many insurance companies implemented their own plans to help consumers.

 The COVID-19 emergency orders provided short-term relief to Oregonians in the early stages of the pandemic.
 The orders do not relieve the obligation to pay premiums.
 This means that transitioning away from the orders allows consumers to either work with their insurance companies to catch up on their premium payments or shop for new insurance options.

-If you have questions about your insurance coverage, contact your provider.
+If you have questions about your specific insurance coverage or financial services account, contact your provider.

 If you have questions or need to file a complaint on an insurance or financial services company, agent, or professional, contact the division’s advocacy team at 888-877-4894 (toll-free) or email firstname.lastname@example.org or email@example.com.